|I first learned about Mindfulness from Sam Harris's must-read book Waking Up.

 Look for guided meditations on the internet to help learn to meditate.

-It's hard to believe that these type of simple techniques can really make a drastic difference in your happiness, but it can.
+It's hard to believe that these types of simple techniques can really make a drastic difference in your happiness, but they can.
 Give it a few tries.
 You won't be sorry.
 You'll be present and much happier.